Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: Discussions

-For $\alpha = 1$ this hypothesis postulates that the exponent of matrix multiplication is $\omega > 2$.
-The case $\alpha < 1$ is an unbalanced analogue of this.
-Hence, by essentially the same discussion as in \autoref{sec:utd-definition}, sVUTD formalizes a computational barrier.
-Retracing the steps of our proof, we obtain the following: \emph{For every UCQ $Q$ for which we have shown $Q \not\in \DelayClin$ assuming the \UTD{} hypothesis, there now exists a constant $\varepsilon > 0$ such that $Q$ cannot be enumerated with $O(m^{1+\varepsilon})$ preprocessing time and $O(m^\varepsilon)$ delay assuming the sVUTD hypothesis.}\footnote{The reason we chose to focus on \UTD{} and $\DelayClin$ throughout the main part of this paper is that this allows a cleaner formulation of \autoref{thm:exact-example}.}
+With these modifications, we obtain the following: \emph{For every UCQ $Q$ for which we have shown $Q \not\in \DelayClin$ assuming the \UTD{} hypothesis, there exists a constant $\varepsilon > 0$ such that $Q$ cannot be answered with $O(|I|^{1+\varepsilon})$ preprocessing time and $O(|I|^\varepsilon)$ delay on input database $I$,} assuming the sVUTD hypothesis.
+Thus, if we assume sVUTD, free-connex union extensions also capture all unions of two self-join-free CQs that can be answered with near-linear preprocessing time and polylogarithmic delay.